AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 - design comparison,
 - and engineering documentation.

-This repository focuses on the logic behind HVAC selection, calculation transparency, and practical design use.
+This repository focuses on calculation transparency, equipment selection logic, and practical HVAC design use.

 ---